 Our Analysis and Test Results

 The Outdoor Research Refuge stands out for its awesome level of weather protection coupled with a breathable yet mobile face fabric.
-It's a perfect option for pitching out climbs when the winds blow and the temperatures are moderate.
+It's a perfect option for pitching out climbs when the winds blow, and the temperatures are moderate.

 Boasting a mere 60 g/m^2 of 100% polyester insulation, the Outdoor Research Refuge isn't the warmest coat around.
 However, its VerticalX insulation will keep you warm when wet.
 The jacket does a fantastic job balancing warmth and breathability.
 The outer layer provides wind protection from the harsh wind while the insulation is packed into the internal layer.
 While hanging out in double negative conditions, this jacket didn't suffice on its own.
 The cold cut through the thinner fabrics, chilling us to the bone.
-However, when worn as a mid layer, it's perfectly employed.
-Best for moderate temperatures in the winter and a perfect mid layer when the temps plummet, it's wonderfully suited for activities where you might amp up the work, then slow down…perfect for ice climbing, a winter hike, and the like.
+However, when worn as a mid-layer, it's perfectly employed.
+Best for moderate temperatures in the winter and a perfect mid-layer when the temps plummet, it's wonderfully suited for activities where you might amp up the work, then slow down…perfect for ice climbing, a winter hike, and the like.

 Weight & Compression

 Like all mobile face construction jackets, it's not as compressible as quilted competitors.
 It does stuff into its own pocket but does not come with a stuff sack.
-You can also roll it up into its own hood and stow it away nicely in a backpack if necessary.
+You can also roll it up into its hood and stow it away nicely in a backpack if necessary.
 However, you probably won't need to do that as it's wonderfully breathable and built to stay on your body.
-Overall, it's a pretty lightweight jacket that does a pretty good job at stowing away for a mobile-face jacket.
+Overall, it's a pretty lightweight jacket that does a pretty good job of stowing away for a mobile-face jacket.

 While the fabric did eventually saturate in this snowstorm, the internal layer, stacked with water-insulating polyester, kept the moisture away from the skin.
 Not only does it do a fantastic job with water resistance, but the shell is less porous than other mobile face fabrics and therefore protects well against the wind.
-Overall, its an awesomely weather-resistant jacket….it's just not weatherproof.
+Overall, its an awesomely weather-resistant jacket - it's just not weatherproof.
 Be sure to layer it with a solid shell if you're going out in bone-drenching weather.

 Comfort & Coziness

-The interior and exterior shell is constructed of a softer, mobile face fabric that moves wherever your body moves.
+The interior and exterior shell are constructed with a softer, mobile face fabric that moves wherever your body moves.
 Pockets are placed precisely where you need them, offering ample space for storage.
 You'll find a breast pocket, two hand-warmer pockets, and two large interior pockets.
 All have a nice fleece liner and are super cozy.
 We really appreciate all this storage in a seemingly fitted jacket that doesn't look like it has any!